dongmin0877/TIL/c/hello-world.md

 cc hello.c
 ```

-Compiler makes an executable file called a.out.
-If you run a.out by typing the command.
-It will print
+Compiler makes an executable file called `"a.out"`.
+If you run `a.out` (Type `./a.out` in terminal).
+It will print `"hello, world"`
-`"hello, world"`

 ## #include <stdio.h>

-It tells the compiler to include information about the standard input/output library.
+It tells the compiler to include information about the `standard input/output library`.

 ## main()